 Intuitive eating saved me like counting calories never would have.
-It saved me from the diets that gave me false promises, it saved me from the yoyo weight fluctuations, but most of all it saved me from the restrictive and disordered eating habits I had adopted through the years.
-I struggled with Anorexia, Bulimia, and Binge eating that were all catalyzed by the first diet I ever went on where I counted every calorie that went into my mouth.
+It saved me from the diets that gave me false promises, it saved me from the yo-yo weight fluctuations, but most of all it saved me from the restrictive and disordered eating habits I had adopted through the years.
+I struggled with Anorexia, Bulimia, and Binge eating which were all catalyzed by the first diet I ever went on where I counted every calorie that went into my mouth.
 I’m not saying counting calories is “bad” I actually teach my clients how to healfully track their food so they can transition to intuitive eating.
 Why?
 Tracking macros is a very useful tool and a great way for us to learn what is in the foods we eat.
 Knowledge is POWER after all!

 Disclaimer: This is not medical advice and should not be taken as such.
 I am not a doctor and do not claim to be as these are solely based on my experiences.
 Please consult your family doctor before considering any recommendations listed in this post.
 Thanks!